Vetrimec (Ivermectin) 1% Sterile Solution Injection for Cattle and Swine (50 mL) | On Sale | EntirelyPets Rx

 • Sarcoptes scabiei var. bovis

-Swine: Vetrimec 1% Injection is indicated for the effective treatment and control of the following harmful species of gastrointestinal roundworms, lungworms, lice, and mange mites in swine:
+Vetrimec 1% Injection is also approved for the treatment and control of the following parasites in swine:

 Gastrointestinal Roundworms: